wnccys/ERBRender/README.md

 # <div align="center"> erbr </div>
 erbr makes the bound and rendering of a given template inside a given layout allowing parameters to be passed and used inside It dinamically.
-As it uses a generic class algorithm (erb) can be used in *all* plain text format files such as JSON, JavaScript, TypeScript, HTML, CSS, YAML, Markdown, SQL etc.
+As it uses a generic class algorithm (erb) can be used in *all* plain text format files such as JSON, JavaScript, TypeScript, HTML, CSS, YAML, Markdown, SQL among others.

 ## Installation
 RubyGems: